jmhorne/hello-world/README.md

 # hello-world
-Reposity to learn how to use Github
+Repository to learn how to use Github.

+Here I have changed the readme file.